Why You Should Dust Off Your Old Camera

 Older vs. New Sensors and the Megapixel Race

-The first thing we photographers usually are asked is; “How many megapixels does your camera have"?
+Often, the first thing we photographers are asked is, “How many megapixels does your camera have"?

-In part, it’s our own fault.
-I am as guilty as any of chasing megapixels but not blindly and for any cause.
-It is great to have lots of megapixels for landscape photography or wildlife photography where you crop extensively and still have usable images of birds at further distances.
+In part, it’s our fault.
+I am as guilty as anyone of chasing megapixels, but not blindly and for no cause.
+It is great to have lots of megapixels for landscape or wildlife photography, where you crop extensively and still have usable images of birds at further distances.

-For most other things we should ask ourselves if we really need the 61 megapixels in the latest Sony A7R 5 or 100 megapixels in the Fujifilm GFX 100S.
-Yes, these are nice cameras but will swiftly take a good chunk out of your savings account.
+For most other things, we should ask ourselves if we really need the 61 megapixels in the latest Sony A7R 5 or the 100 megapixels in the Fujifilm GFX 100S.
+Yes, these are nice cameras, but they will swiftly drain your savings account.

 I always feel like a road trip when I see one of these VW camper vans